ironllama/wcoding-react-workshop/README.md

 # React Workshop

 The following are instructions to run the included example React projects.

+You can clone this repo, and then in your Terminal/Command Line, use the following commands to get started.

-Note that there is also a CodeSandbox link for these, if you want to try playing with it in place, without downloading and running on your workstation:
+Note that there is also a CodeSandbox link for these, if you want to try playing with the repo without cloning, downloading and running on your workstation.
+Follow the link and then hit the small + next to the "Setup" tab on the right half of the UI and select a "New terminal" to enter the commands below.
+(Link: https://codesandbox.io/p/github/ironllama/wcoding-react-workshop/master)

 ### reactjs
 This project is purely browser based.
 It will download all the ncessary libraries and do all the compiling on the browser.
 However, it does go back to pick up other JS files, so if you just double-click on `index.html` to display in your browser, you'll run into CORS issues.
 Instead, start a webserver: